Additive bases and flows in graphs: Orientations and flows in graphs

 The natural antisymmetric variant of Jaeger's weak 3-flow conjecture would be the following: \emph{there is a constant $k$ such that every directed $k$-edge-connected graph has a $\bZ_5$-\asf.}

-Note that the size of the group would be best possible, since in $\bZ_2$ and $\bZ_2\times \bZ_2$ every element is its own inverse, while a $\bZ_3$-\asf\ or a $\bZ_4$-\asf\ has to assign the same value to all the arcs (and this is possible only if the directed graph is Eulerian).
+Note that the size of the group would be best possible, since in $\bZ_2$ and $\bZ_2\times \bZ_2$ every element is its own inverse, while a $\bZ_3$-\asf\ or a $\bZ_4$-\asf\ has to assign the same value to all the arcs (and this is impossible in the digraph on two vertices $u,v$ with exactly $k$ arcs directed from $u$ to $v$, for any integer $k\equiv 1\pmod {12}$).

 Our final result is the following.

 \begin{thm} For any $k\ge 2$, every directed $\lceil \tfrac{6k}{k-1} \rceil$-edge-connected graph has a $\bZ_{2k+1}$-\asf. \end{thm}

 \begin{proof} Let $k\ge 2$, and let $\vec{G}$ be a directed $\lceil \tfrac{6k}{k-1} \rceil$-edge-connected graph.
 Let $\vec{H}$ be the directed graph obtained from $\vec{G}$ by replacing every arc $\vec{e}$ by $k-1$ arcs with the same tail and head as $\vec{e}$, and let $H$ be the non-oriented graph underlying $\vec{H}$.
 Let $\beta(v)=d_{\vec{G}}^-(v)-d_{\vec{G}}^+(v) $ for every $v$.
 Since $\vec{G}$ is $\lceil \tfrac{6k}{k-1} \rceil$-edge-connected, $H$ is $6k$-edge-connected and by Theorem~\ref{thm:thomexp1}, $\vec{H}$ has a $\bZ_{2k+1}$-flow $f$ with boundary $\beta$ with flow values in the set $\{0, 1\} \pmod{2k+1}$.
 For any arc $\vec{e}$ of $\vec{G}$, let $g(\vec{e})$ be the sum of the values of the flow $f$ on the $t$ arcs corresponding to $\vec{e}$ in $\vec{H}$.
 Then $g$ is a $\bZ_{2k+1}$-flow with boundary $\beta$ in $\vec{G}$, with flow values in the set $\{0,1,\ldots,k-1\}\pmod{2k+1}$.
 Now, set $g'(\vec{e})=g(\vec{e})+1$ for every arc $\vec{e}$.
 Hence every $\vec{e}$ is assigned a value in $\{1,\ldots,k\}\pmod{2k+1}$, and $\partial g'(v)\equiv\partial g(v)+d_{\vec{G}}^+(v)-d_{\vec{G}}^-(v) \equiv \beta'(v)+d_{\vec{G}}^+(v)-d_{\vec{G}}^-(v) \equiv 0 \pmod{2k+1}$ for every $v$.
 Thus $g'$ is a $\bZ_{2k+1}$-flow of $\vec{G}$ with flow values in the set $\{1,\ldots,k\}\pmod{2k+1}$, and thus a $\bZ_{2k+1}$-\asf\ in $\vec{G}$, as desired.
 This concludes the proof of Theorem~\ref{thm:anti}. \end{proof}